-If you select a minor that complements your major (ie: Business major, Marketing minor) it can serve as an added boost to get you into the industry you want to pursue.
-A minor is additional specialized education, and can give you the added skills that can assist in your job search and career.
+If you select one that complements your major (ie: Business major, Marketing minor) it can serve as an added boost to get you into the industry you want to pursue.
+It is additional specialized education, and can give you the added skills that can assist in your job search and career.

 CON: Distracts from Your Major Classes

-Having a minor means having more work.
+Having one means having more work.
 More homework, more studying, more tests, etc. All that effort and attention can detract from your main focus—your major.
 A minor is supplementary, it shouldn’t take center stage.